Recently, a familiar refrain has reverberated online — a call to #FreeBritney Spears, from … what, exactly? Is Britney Spears not currently free?

 Do we know how she feels about the arrangement?

-Only Britney Spears truly knows how Britney Spears is feeling, but recently, she has been insistent that she’s totally fine.
-In 2008, however, a recording captured by Rolling Stone had Spears in the background, saying: “I basically just want my life back … I want to be able to drive my car.
+Spears’s feelings about the situation seem to have oscillated over time.
+In 2008, a recording captured by Rolling Stone had Spears in the background, saying: “I basically just want my life back … I want to be able to drive my car.
 I want to be able to live in my house by myself.
 I want to be able to say who’s going to be my security guard.”
 And in 2009, she reportedly hitched a ride to an attorney’s office with a paparazzo, with the intention of fighting the conservatorship.

 But in recent years, Spears’s career has undergone something of a transformation, thanks in part to a highly successful Las Vegas residency.
 In 2016, the New York Times reported that her conservatorship had grown into something more akin to a “protective bubble” than a “cage.”
 The arrangement has become an “accepted fact of life,” people close to the pop star said, that allowed her to focus on her music and her family.
 And a three-month investigation by the Los Angeles Times in 2019, which admittedly did not include comment from her “inner circle,” found “no independent evidence that Spears was being harmed.”
 In an Instagram post from April of that year, Spears asked her concerned fans to stand down: “You may not know this about me,” she wrote, “but I am strong, and stand up for what I want!”

 And still, since 2008, she has recorded and released new music — multiple studio albums and, most recently, the single Mood Ring — undertaken a massive world tour, and taken on hosting gigs.
 As Nylon notes, this all points to a functioning, working entertainer who is doing just fine.
 And yet Spears has remained beholden to other adults, allegedly even when she wants to do something as simple as leave her house.

 So what is the #FreeBritney movement all about?